Efim Shifrin

 Efim (Yefim, born Nakhim) Zalmanovich Shifrin (Ефи́м (Нахи́м) Залма́нович Шифри́н; born March 25, 1956) is a Soviet and Russian actor, humorist, singer.
-Creator and artistic director of "Shifrin-Theater".
+He is the creator and artistic director of "Shifrin-Theater".

 Biography

-Efim Shifrin was born in 1956 in Magadan region (Neksikan village).
-In 1973—1974 he studied at philological faculty of Latvian University, and from 1974 to 1978 at stage department of State University of Circus and Stage Art, at the course of Roman Viktyuk.
+Efim Shifrin was born in 1956 in the village of Neksikan in the Magadan region.
+From 1973—1974 he studied at the philological department of Latvian University, and from 1974 to 1978 at the stage department of State University of Circus and Stage Art.
+One of his professors was Roman Viktyuk.

-Since 1977 he started to play in his stage studio of Moscow State University.
-Among Efim’s theatre works of that time there are the performances «Good-buy, Boys!», «The Night After Release», «Duck Hunting».
-In 1979 Efim Shifrin became prize winner of the 1st Moscow Contest of Stage Actors.
-In 1983 Shifrin became prize winner of the 7th USSR’s Contest of Stage Actors.
-The first solo performance «I Would Like to Say», mainly based on works by Viktor Kokliushkin, was played by Shifrin in 1985.
-Texts of Viktor Koklyushkin also became the base of performances «Three Questions» and «Round Moon».
+From 1977, he began to act on stage at Moscow State University.
+Among Efim’s theatrical works of that time were Goodbye, Boys!, The Night After Being Released and Duck Hunting.
+In 1979, Efim Shifrin became the prize winner of the 1st Moscow Contest of Stage Actors.
+In 1983, Shifrin became the prize winner of the 7th USSR’s Contest of Stage Actors.
+His first solo performance, I Would Like to Say, mainly based on works by Viktor Koklyushkin, was in 1985.
+Koklyushkin's texts also served as the basis of the performances «Three Questions» and «Round Moon».

-In 1990 Efim created «Shifrin-Theatre», which he has been managing till now.
+In 1990, Efim created his own theatrical company, which he has been managing to this day.

-Repertoire of the theatre includes many songs, among which there are romances of Dmitri Shostakovich based on poems by Sasha Chiornyi, songs «Jerusalem» by Mark Minkov, «Music in Me» by Mikhail Kochetkov, «Southern Night» by Aleksandr Klevitskiy and others.
-In theatre he played in performances «I Do Not Know You Anymore, My Darling», «Love With Patch», «The Putas», «The Goat, or Who is Sylvia» (director Roman Viktyuk), «The Gossips» (director Vadim Dubrovitskiy).
-In 2006 in Teatrium at Serpukhovka the premiere of performance «The Dragon» based on the play by Evgeny Shvarts (director Vladimir Mirzoev), where Shifrin played the role of Burgomaster, took place.
+The repertoire of the theatre is varied songs.
+It includes romances by Dmitri Shostakovich with words by Sasha Chorny, the songs "Jerusalem" by Mark Minkov, "The Music in Me" by Mikhail Kochetkov, "Southern Night" by Aleksandr Klevitskiy and others.
+On stage, he acted in the shows I Do Not Know You Anymore, My Darling, Patched Love, The Prostitutes, The Goat, or Who is Sylvia (director Roman Viktyuk), Rumors (director Vadim Dubrovitskiy).
+In 2006, the show The Dragon, based on the play by Evgeny Shvarts (director Vladimir Mirzoev), premiered at the Teatrium in Serpukhovka, where Shifrin played the role of the mayor.